 Next consider the doors and windows in your floor plan.
 Concentrate the openings on the south-facing wall, followed by the east, north, and west walls.
 Calculate the total area of openings on each wall and compare with the total wall areas.
 At least half of your opening area should face south.
 In a climate zone where more heat is needed, your goal is to capture as much of the winter sun’s energy as possible while minimizing the heat radiated back to the outside.
 In a cooling climate, you want to selectively allow sunlight so that it won’t have an opportunity to overheat your house.

-In cooling climates, your window strategy will be different.
-Here you want to block most of the sun’s energy much of the time.
-Look for a lower SHGC and perhaps a lower VT.
 You may want to further enhance the heat-blocking characteristics of your windows by choosing those with Low-E (low emissivity) coatings, tintings or a reflective coating.

 The third “O” stands for overhangs.
 Most homes today are built with minimal overhangs to simplify construction.
 But overhangs are about more than convenience and economy.
 Because the angle of the sun varies with the season, you can use overhangs to selectively admit sunlight during the low sun-angle winter months while blocking it during the high-angle summer months.

 People often talk about the contribution of thermal mass to the energy efficiency of log homes — they’re talking about the ability of logs to absorb and store heat.
 But there’s more to thermal mass than logs.
 Building materials such as stone, ceramic tile, and concrete all have the ability to capture and store heat, releasing it slowly over time.

 Good passive solar design includes thermal mass storage inside the walls of the home to capture the sun’s energy for future use.
 Most log home owners have a potentially excellent source of thermal mass in their fireplace and chimney.
 The key is in its location.